danielabar/meblog/src/markdown/learning-from-screencasts.md

 The `README.md` is where the course notes will go.
 It doesn't have to be markdown, you could write in a plain text file, or even a Google/Microsoft/Libre Office document.
 But I've found that [markdown](https://en.wikipedia.org/wiki/Markdown) is optimal for technical writing as it supports syntax highlighted code blocks.

 The `exercises` folder will be used for saving any code examples developed during the course.
-The `doc-images` folder is where you will place any screenshots - for example, if developing a web app, it will be useful to save screenshots of what the app looks like as you build it up, and then reference these images in `README.md`.
+The `doc-images` folder is where you will place any screenshots - for example, if taking a course on css, svg, or developing a web app, it will be useful to save screenshots of what the app looks like as you build it up, and then reference these images in `README.md`.

 Most courses are broken up into major sections, with each section having several smaller subsections with a short video for each.
 A good place to start organizing your notes is to create headings and subheadings matching the course structure.
 This way you'll know where to add your notes as you're watching each video.